paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-030-workforce-investment-systems.md

 Section 2931, Pub.
 L. 105–220, title I, § 181, Aug.
 7, 1998, 112 Stat.
 1038, related to requirements and restrictions.
 See [section 3241 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3241).

-Provisions similar to section 2931 were contained in sections 1551 to 1554 of this title prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2931 were contained in sections 1551 to 1554 of this title prior to repeal by Pub.
 L. 105–220.

 Section 2932, Pub.
 L. 105–220, title I, § 182, Aug.
 7, 1998, 112 Stat.
 1041, related to prompt allocation of funds.
 See [section 3242 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3242).

-Provisions similar to section 2932 were contained in [section 1572 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1572&num=0&edition=prelim) prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2932 were contained in [section 1572 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1572&num=0&edition=prelim) prior to repeal by Pub.
 L. 105–220.

 Section 2933, Pub.
 L. 105–220, title I, § 183, Aug.
 7, 1998, 112 Stat.
 1042, related to monitoring for compliance with chapter.
 See [section 3243 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3243).

-Provisions similar to section 2933 were contained in [section 1573 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1573&num=0&edition=prelim) prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2933 were contained in [section 1573 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1573&num=0&edition=prelim) prior to repeal by Pub.
 L. 105–220.

 Section 2934, Pub.
 L. 105–220, title I, § 184, Aug.
 7, 1998, 112 Stat.
 1042, related to fiscal controls and sanctions.
 See [section 3244 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3244).

-Provisions similar to section 2934 were contained in [section 1574 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1574&num=0&edition=prelim) prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2934 were contained in [section 1574 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1574&num=0&edition=prelim) prior to repeal by Pub.
 L. 105–220.

 Section 2935, Pub.
 L. 105–220, title I, § 185, Aug.
 7, 1998, 112 Stat.
 1046, related to reports, recordkeeping, and investigations.
 See [section 3245 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3245).

-Provisions similar to section 2935 were contained in [section 1575 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1575&num=0&edition=prelim) prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2935 were contained in [section 1575 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1575&num=0&edition=prelim) prior to repeal by Pub.
 L. 105–220.

 Section 2936, Pub.
 L. 105–220, title I, § 186, Aug.
 7, 1998, 112 Stat.
 1048, related to administrative adjudication.
 See [section 3246 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3246).

-Provisions similar to section 2936 were contained in [section 1576 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1576&num=0&edition=prelim) prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2936 were contained in [section 1576 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1576&num=0&edition=prelim) prior to repeal by Pub.
 L. 105–220.

 Section 2937, Pub.
 L. 105–220, title I, § 187, Aug.
 7, 1998, 112 Stat.
 1049, related to judicial review.
 See [section 3247 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3247).

-Provisions similar to section 2937 were contained in [section 1578 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1578&num=0&edition=prelim) prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2937 were contained in [section 1578 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1578&num=0&edition=prelim) prior to repeal by Pub.
 L. 105–220.

 Section 2938, Pub.
 L. 105–220, title I, § 188, Aug.
 7, 1998, 112 Stat.
 1049, related to requirements for nondiscrimination.
 See [section 3248 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3248).

-Provisions similar to section 2938 were contained in [section 1577 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1577&num=0&edition=prelim) prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2938 were contained in [section 1577 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1577&num=0&edition=prelim) prior to repeal by Pub.
 L. 105–220.

 Section 2939, Pub.
 L. 105–220, title I, § 189, Aug.
 7, 1998, 112 Stat.
 1051; Pub.
 L. 105–277, div.
 A, § 101(f) [title VIII, § 401(13)], Oct.
 21, 1998, 112 Stat.
 2681–337, 2681–411; Pub.
 L. 109–281, § 2(c), Sept.
 22, 2006, 120 Stat.
 1181, contained administrative provisions.
 See [section 3249 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3249).

-Provisions similar to section 2939 were contained in sections 1504, 1571, and 1579 to 1581 of this title prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2939 were contained in sections 1504, 1571, and 1579 to 1581 of this title prior to repeal by Pub.
 L. 105–220.

 Section 2940, Pub.
 L. 105–220, title I, § 190, Aug.
 7, 1998, 112 Stat.
 1054; Pub.
 L. 105–277, div.
 A, § 101(f) [title VIII, § 405(h)(1)], Oct.
 21, 1998, 112 Stat.
 2681–337, 2681–435, related to references to prior acts.

 Section 2941, Pub.
 L. 105–220, title I, § 191, Aug.
 7, 1998, 112 Stat.
-1054, related to state legislative authority.
+1054, related to State legislative authority.
 See [section 3251 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3251).

-Provisions similar to section 2941 were contained in sections 1536 and 1537 of this title prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2941 were contained in sections 1536 and 1537 of this title prior to repeal by Pub.
 L. 105–220.

 Section 2942, Pub.
 L. 105–220, title I, § 192, Aug.
 7, 1998, 112 Stat.
 1054; Pub.
 L. 105–277, div.
 A, § 101(f) [title VIII, § 401(14)], Oct.
 21, 1998, 112 Stat.
 2681–337, 2681–411, related to workforce flexibility plans.
 See [section 3250 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3250).